This is the second post in our Ace the EMBA series on how to apply successfully to a top executive MBA program.

 That same 2006 survey shows that 35% of EMBA students were fully sponsored in 2005.
 Over the decade, that number dropped to 24% in 2013, and was back up slightly to 24.6% in 2014,

 Virtually all EMBA programs take sponsorship seriously and typically require that the employer provide a statement of support for the applicant’s EMBA plans.
 Here are some samples of EMBA sponsorship expectations:

 • Duke (Global Executive): “A letter from your current employer outlining your company’s support of time is required.
-This letter may also include information about your employer’s financial commitment, but financial sponsorship is not required.
+This letter may also include information about your employer’s financial commitment (if applicable).
 Proprietors or principals of a company can provide a letter of self-sponsorship.”
-(The webpage also provides a link to a sample letter.)
+(The page also provides a link to a sample letter.)

 • Kellogg: “Your organization is required to supply a letter stating that it supports and approves the time required for you to attend the Executive MBA Program.
 If your organization is providing financial sponsorship, please state that in the letter as well.
 (However, you are not required to have financial sponsorship.)”